rzl-app/rzl-utils-js/README.md

 <h2 id="requirements">💻 Requirements</h2>

-- **Node.js >=18.17.0**
+- **Node.js >= 16.0.0 || 18.17.0**
-  This package leverages modern JavaScript & TypeScript features that require Node.js version 18.17.0 or higher.
+  This package leverages modern JavaScript & TypeScript features that require Node.js version 16.0.0 if not using nextjs and 18.17.0 or higher for nextjs.

 - Works with:
+  - ✅ Node.js (16.0.0+) - Without NextJS
-  - ✅ Node.js (18.17.0+)
+  - ✅ Node.js (18.17.0+) - With NextJS
   - ✅ Modern browsers (via bundlers like Webpack / Vite)

 ---